saitaiky/notebook/docs/docs/software-development/system-design/messaging/overview.md

 > Disclaimer: This note is mostly inspired by the [Lightbend: How Akka Works](https://www.lightbend.com/blog/how-akka-works-at-most-once-message-delivery) series

-During the time when I was preparing for the AWS certification exam, I was curious about the term **At-least-once delivery** in SQS.
-The more that I study about this topic, the more I wan to figure out why we have different type of messaging patterns in distributed systems.

-Moreover, in modern architecture, systems are broken up into small and independent building blocks with well-defined interfaces between them.
-Message queues provide communication and coordination for those building blocks.
-The concepts covered here also apply to messaging within other distributed systems, such as messaging within microservice systems.
+While studying for my AWS certification, I explored the concept of "**At-least-once delivery**" in SQS.
+Delving deeper into this topic, I sought to understand the significance of various messaging patterns in distributed systems.
+In contemporary architecture, systems consist of discrete, well-defined components with message queues facilitating communication and coordination.
+These principles extend to messaging in other distributed systems, including microservices.

 ## Object and Actor Messaging Basics